codie-sharp/CLPJ2/README.md

 # Code Louisville Project 2 (CLPJ2)

-User selects a template and will be asked questions on values to fill in and the result will be written to disk.
+User can create and delete email templates and contacts.
+Templates and contacts can be selected to send emails.

 1. Master loop
     - Loop until ESC key is pressed.